 Established in 1848, Girard College in Philadelphia was one of the first progressive institutions of its kind in America, offering free housing, holistic support, and education to orphaned children.
-The oculus above used to cast light onto the books and papers of these students, illuminating new landscapes of ideas.
+The oculus shown above used to cast light onto the books and papers of these students, illuminating new worlds of ideas.

-I hope this site might shed similar light onto ideas that are not new, but remain persistently obscured and themselves orphaned by the forces of convention, habit, and the glare of late capitalist markets and mindsets.
+In like manner, I hope this site might shed light onto ideas that, in truth, are not new, but remain persistently obscured by the forces of convention, pernicious cultural norms, and the blinding glare of neoliberal capitalism.

-While commonweal and the various systems that thwart and support collective care and stewardship might be unifying themes, the subjects are simply my interests.
+While commonweal and the various systems that thwart and support collective care and stewardship might be unifying themes, the subjects vary according to my interests and encounters.

-Currently, these include the nonprofit sector, arts and heritage, commoning, resource sharing, collective organizing, economic and political theory, history and philosophy of science, horticulture, behavioral sciences, woodworking, historic preservation, and systems thinking, among others.
+These include the nonprofit sector, philanthropy, arts and heritage, commoning, resource sharing, collective organizing and the Solidarity Economy, economic and political theory, history and philosophy of science, horticulture, permaculture, behavioral sciences, and historic preservation, among others.

-The writings here do not aspire to scholarly rigor or expertise.
-They are thought experiments, observations, and reflections on the writings of others, encountered in the work on my various projects.
-For the reader, I hope these writings might cast light into a previously dark corner.
+The writings here do not aspire to scholarly rigor.
+They are thought experiments, observations, and reflections on the writings of others, encountered through my work on various projects.
+Thank you for joining me in these explorations.